gemini-oss/starfleet/mkdocs/architecture/Starbase.md

 A worker can only specify one event frequency.

-### Template S3 Bucket Events -- Not yet implemented
+### Template S3 Bucket Events
-Each worker can be invoked whenever a template in it's configured template path is created or updated.
+Each worker can be invoked whenever it's configured template (or template in path) is created or updated.
 This is useful for CI/CD operations where placing a template in the bucket automatically triggers a payload execution.

 The worker ship configuration specifies this.
 At a minimum, it needs: